Can Tourism Help In Reshaping a Country’s Informal Sector? Evidence From India

 Author Biographies

-Megha Jacob, Assistant Professor, Economics, Jesus and Mary College, Delhi University
+Megha Jacob, Department of Economics, Jesus and Mary College, University of Delhi, New Delhi, India

 Ms. Megha Jacob is an Assistant Professor in the Department of Economics at Jesus and Mary College, University of Delhi.
 She is currently Pursuing her Ph.D. in Economics from the TERI School of Advanced Studies, Delhi.